-- 10. The will show the true and proper picture of the business only when all the transactions of the business are properly recorded. - 11. prepared under this order is the reverse of the Balance Sheet prepared in liquidity order.
+- 10. The ..... will show the true and proper picture of the business only when all the transactions of the business are properly recorded. - 11. ..... prepared under this order is the reverse of the Balance Sheet prepared in liquidity order. - 12.
+Order of presenting the assets and liabilities in the Balance Sheet is called ..... of assets and liabilities.